 ELAD is an investigational human cell-based bio-artificial liver support system that operates outside the body, or extracorporeal, and is designed with the proposed intent to allow the patient’s own liver to regenerate to a healthy state, or to stabilize the patient until liver transplant.
-ELAD incorporates our human liver-derived C3A cells combined with a reusable ancillary delivery system and single-use disposables.
-Data from ELAD clinical studies has shown trends that may indicate a potential for ELAD to increase survival rates in patients with acute liver failure.
-ELAD has received orphan designation in the United States and Europe for the treatment of acute liver failure.
+ELAD incorporates our human liver-derived cells, or VTL C3A cells, contained in four hollow fiber cartridges that are combined with single use customized disposable sets and a reusable ancillary delivery system.
+Data from ELAD System clinical studies have shown trends that may indicate a potential for ELAD to increase survival rates in patients with acute liver failure.
+ELAD has received orphan designation in the United States and Europe for the treatment of patients with acute liver failure.

-During ELAD therapy, blood is drawn from the patient via a central venous line and then passes into the ancillary delivery system where plasma ultrafiltrate is isolated by an ultrafiltrate generator.
-The patient’s plasma ultrafiltrate then passes into the four ELAD cartridges where it contacts our C3A cells after passing through fibers which allow appropriate two-way transfer of toxins, metabolites and nutrients, mimicking liver function.
-The fibers, made of a semi-permeable membrane, permit passage from our C3A cells to the patient’s plasma ultrafiltrate of macromolecules.
-At the same time, these fibers permit the passage of toxins such as bilirubin, and nutrients such as glucose, from the plasma ultrafiltrate to our C3A cells.
-Heparin, a widely-available anti-coagulant drug, is administered during ELAD therapy in some patients to prevent blood-clotting in the ultrafiltrate cartridge.
+During ELAD System therapy, blood is drawn from the patient via a central venous line and then passes into the ancillary delivery system where plasma ultrafiltrate is isolated by an ultrafiltrate generator.
+The patient’s plasma ultrafiltrate then passes into the four cartridges where it contacts our VTL C3A cells after passing through fibers which allow appropriate two-way transfer of toxins, metabolites and nutrients, mimicking liver function.
+The fibers, made of a semi-permeable membrane, permit passage of macromolecules and other substances from our VTL C3A cells to the patient’s plasma ultrafiltrate.
+At the same time, these fibers permit the passage of toxins such as bilirubin, and nutrients such as glucose, from the plasma ultrafiltrate to our VTL C3A cells.
+Heparin, a widely-available anti-coagulant drug, is administered during ELAD System therapy in some patients to prevent blood-clotting in the ultrafiltrate cartridge.

-The key to the performance of ELAD is our proprietary C3A cell bank.
-The bank contains immortal human liver cells that can be stored and shipped worldwide.
-It is proposed that the immortal C3A cells may mimic certain functions of human liver cells, and it has been shown in nonclinical studies that these cells retain many of the specific metabolic processes and pathways of hepatocytes (ELAD® Cellular and System Performance Improvements (Brotherton, et al, AASLD, November 5, 2007)).
+The key to the performance of the ELAD System is our VTL C3A cell bank.
+The bank contains human liver-derived cells that can be stored and shipped worldwide.
+It is proposed that the immortal VTL C3A cells may mimic certain functions of human liver cells, and it has been shown in nonclinical studies that these cells retain many of the specific metabolic processes and pathways of hepatocytes (ELAD® Cellular and System Performance Improvements (Brotherton, et al, AASLD, November 5, 2007)).
 These functions include an active P450 enzyme system as well as the production of liver specific proteins such as albumin, anti-thrombin III, alpha-fetoprotein, C3 complement, Factor V, transferrin, alpha-1-antichymotrypsin and alpha-1-antitrypsin.

-We have customized the now-publicly available C3A cell line, which we originally acquired from Baylor University, to create a proprietary C3A cell bank for use in ELAD, which we culture and expand through proprietary techniques.
+We have customized the now-publicly available C3A cell line we originally acquired from Baylor University to create a proprietary VTL C3A cell bank for use in the ELAD System, which we culture and expand through proprietary techniques.
 This cell bank represents a well-characterized stock of original cells that have been subjected to rigorous testing for viruses, pathogens and other contaminants in order to allow them to be used in humans.
 This bank contains enough cells to enable our clinical development and commercialization.
-VTI owns this C3A cell bank exclusively and on a royalty-free basis.
+Vital Therapies owns this VTL C3A cell bank exclusively and on a royalty-free basis.
 In addition, we have developed proprietary methods for growing, storing and optimizing the function of these cells.

 Differentiating Factors of ELAD

-Unlike other potential therapies developed for acute liver failure in the past, we believe ELAD holds a unique combination of attributes:
+Unlike other potential therapies developed for acute liver failure in the past, we believe the ELAD System holds a unique combination of attributes:

-• Immortal C3A cells.
-Our C3A cells used in ELAD are derived from a human hepatoblastoma and are immortal.
-They can be expanded and can survive a session up to ten days of ELAD therapy, often without needing to be replaced during treatment.
+• Immortal human liver-derived C3A cells.
+Our VTL C3A cells used in the ELAD System are derived from a human hepatoblastoma and are immortal.
+They can be expanded and can survive a session of up to ten days of ELAD System therapy, usually without needing to be replaced during treatment.
 Hepatocytes are the main cell in the liver and deteriorate rapidly when removed from the body.
 Hepatocytes cannot be grown outside the body as they de-differentiate and die in a short period of time.
 The inability to expand makes hepatocytes unsuitable for a liver assist system, which requires large amounts of hepatocytes.

 • Commercially scalable.
-We have developed a process to grow our C3A cell line in our facility in San Diego that is designed for scalable production.
+We have developed a process to grow our VTL C3A cell line in our facility in San Diego, California that is designed for scalable production.
 Each patient set of four cartridges contains a total of about one pound of cells and is grown in a production process that takes about six weeks.
-The process is carefully controlled and is performed under aseptic conditions to avoid contamination in our cGMP compliant production plant.
-The process is scalable by modular units, to accommodate demand upon commercialization.
+The process is carefully controlled and is performed under ultra-clean conditions to avoid contamination in our cGMP compliant production plant.
+The process is scalable by modular units.

 • Minimal manipulation needed by site.
-Prior to shipment, ELAD cartridges are put into a dormant state and have up to 60 hours to be administered.
-When the hospital receives the cartridges, they are unpacked by our ELAD Specialists on site, placed on the bedside unit, flushed with saline and are ready to be used for patient therapy.
-Since our C3A cells are immortal, they can remain alive for the duration of anticipated patient therapy.
-ELAD cartridges rarely require replacement, thus enhancing ease-of-use and reducing the cost-of goods.
+Prior to shipment, ELAD cartridges are put into a dormant state and can survive up to 60 hours before being used for treatment.
+When the hospital receives the cartridges, they are unpacked by our ELAD System specialists on site, placed on the bedside unit, flushed with saline and are ready to be used for patient therapy.
+Since our VTL C3A cells are immortal, they can remain alive for the duration of anticipated patient therapy, and the ELAD cartridges do not usually need to be replaced, thus enhancing ease-of-use and reducing cost-of goods.